- The takeaway from this episode is … stress is meant to get your attention, not destroy you.

-Instead of seeking addictions to avoid the stress you must go back to the time when you were a baby, a new person, before these stresses were forced upon you.
+Instead of seeking addictions to avoid the stress, you must go back to the time when you were a baby, a new person before these stresses were forced upon you.
 You must identify all the things in your life that cause your stress and eliminate them one-by-one.
-Identify if it’s relationships, a job, owning things, or feeling the social pressures that cause your stress.
+Identify if it’s relationships, a job, owning things, or feeling the social pressures that are causing your stress.

 Some may believe that even thinking about walking away from things and people that reinforced the stress would be hard, if not impossible to walk away from, but once you begin to remember what that baby felt like before the stress started, the moment you walk away you will feel the stresses decrease immediately.

 - You didn’t bring any stress with you, so don’t justify it now.

 - Stress is something that was forced upon you by parents and society before you could defend yourself.

 - In order to eliminate the stress, you must break the patterns within you that keep the stress alive in your life.

-How It Works: Letting the stresses in life rule your life is not living your life.
-It’s letting what others want you to do and think about you consume your life.
+HOW IT WORKS: Letting the stresses in life rule your life is not living your life.
+It’s letting what others want you to do and think about you continue to control your life.
 It’s living by someone else’s rules and what it takes to fit in.
 Over time, it makes you feel like a machine.
 No wonder you feel empty and unfulfilled.
 By the time you reach your mid-30s, your passions begin to surface, guiding you toward your purpose.
 This is when you start searching for what is meaningful, what really matters to you.
 No one can tell you what’s missing, which is why you need to evolve through this on your own.
 Only you have your answers.
-So stress is a good thing when you use it to course-correct.
+So stress is a good thing when you use it to course correct.
 If you follow your guidance you will move through the stress traps quickly, directing you to the life you intended to live before you got here. ~ Linda Deir